Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/avm-issue-triage.md

 If a module meets the criteria described in the "[Orphaned AVM Modules](/Azure-Verified-Modules/specs/shared/module-lifecycle/#orphaned-avm-modules)" chapter, the modules is considered to be orphaned and the below steps must be performed.

+An issue is considered to be an orphaned module if

+- it was opened through the "[Orphaned AVM Module 👀](https://aka.ms/avm/OrphanedModule)" template,
+- it has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>", "<mark style="background-color:#FF0019;color:white;">Needs: Module Owner 📣</mark>" and the "<mark style="background-color:#F4A460;">Status: Module Orphaned 👀</mark>" applied to it, and
+- it is assigned to the "[AVM - Module Triage](https://github.com/orgs/Azure/projects/529)" GitHub project.

 {{< hint type=note >}}
 The original **Module Proposal issue** related to the module in question **MUST remain closed and intact**.